gisabernardess/venture/README.md

 ## 🔖 Project Specification

-You can view the project specification [here](https://github.com/gisabernardess/venture/wiki/specification).
+You can view the project specification in the [EN](https://github.com/gisabernardess/venture/wiki/specification) and [PT-BR](https://github.com/gisabernardess/venture/wiki/especificacao) versions.

 ## ℹ️ How To Use

-To clone and run this application, you'll need [Git](https://git-scm.com) and [Yarn](https://legacy.yarnpkg.com).
+To clone and run this application, you'll need [Git](https://git-scm.com), [Yarn](https://legacy.yarnpkg.com) and [Node.js](https://nodejs.org/en/) >= 14.16.
 From your command line:

 ```bash
 # Clone the repository